 Our story is not just where Copain began.
 It is the way we still bake now: slowly, by hand, and with a starter that has been alive for nearly four decades.
 Every loaf that leaves the oven carries that living history in its crust, crumb, and character.

-We source from regional mills who believe, as we do, that where the wheat grows matters as much as how it is baked.
-Great bread begins long before the oven.
+Our flour is locally sourced from regional mills who believe, as we do, that quality ingredients matter as much as a skilled boulangerer.
+Great bread always begins with great grains.

 Noble Food and Pursuits opens its first restaurant in Charlotte on March 3rd.
 From the beginning, bread is treated as part of the meal itself, never an afterthought.